-If you want these shared sources to appear as searchable or citable using Write-N-Cite or RefWorks Citation Manager, you must use click the radio box next to each shared source and then use the "assign to folder" function and assign those sources to one of your personal folders found in your "my folders" menu, NOT a shared folder.
+If you want these shared sources to appear as searchable or citeable using RefWorks Citation Manager (RCM), you must use click the radio box next to each shared source and then use the "assign to folder" function and assign those sources to one of your personal folders found in your "my folders" menu, NOT a shared folder.

-By selecting Sharing Settings from the menu, you can access the settings for your shared folder to modify them.
+By selecting Sharing Settings from the "My Folders" menu, you can access the settings for your shared folder to modify them:

 Note that when a folder is shared you cannot:

-If you want to do any of the above, you must unshare the folder first using the "unshare folder" button.
+If you want to do either of the above, you must unshare the folder first using the "unshare folder" button.

 Send a message anytime to firstname.lastname@example.org.

 Come by the Research Assistance Desk on your right as you enter the James B. Duke Library right in the heart of campus.

 Send us a text message at (864) 214-7172